CyrusNajmabadi/lang-design/DictionaryExpressions.md

 ## Interface translation

-Given a target type `IReadOnlyDictionary<TKey, TValue>` or `IDictionary<TKey, TValue>` a compliant implementation is only required to produce a value that implements that interface.
+Given a target type `IReadOnlyDictionary<TKey, TValue>` a compliant implementation is only required to produce a value that implements that interface.
 A compliant implementation is free to:

 1. Use an existing type that implements that interface.
 1. Synthesize a type that implements the interface.